matte-oss/Thinkpad-T450-MacOS-Tahoe-Hackintosh/README.md

 > [!CAUTION]
 > MacOS Tahoe is still in the beta stage and is not stable

+> [!IMPORTANT]
+>
+>Your warranty is now void.
+I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
+YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.

 # Bios settings

 - `Security -> Security Chip`: **Disabled**;